ckeditor/ckeditor4/tests/plugins/divarea/manual/contextmenu.md

   * native context menu in the first editor,
   * custom context menu in the second editor.
 * Right clicking on the editor chrome should not bring any context menu.
+  * **Known issue:** on some IEs when right-clicking a toolbar button, the native context menu appears.